Police Civil Unit

 The Broomfield Police Department Civil Unit is responsible for serving civil papers received from citizens, attorneys, and the courts.
 These include, but are not limited to, serving court documents and civil papers such as civil or criminal summonses, protection orders, or eviction notices.
-In addition, the Civil Unit is responsible for satisfying court judgments by conducting sheriff's sales and overseeing evictions.
+In addition, the Civil Unit is responsible for satisfying court judgments by conducting sheriff's sales.

-The Civil Unit is occasionally required to seize property (both real and personal).
-If you have a dispute about who is rightly entitled to property seized by our office, you must take your dispute up with the Court.
-The Civil Unit will only seize, return, or sale property if there is an appropriate court order in place.
+The Civil Unit is occasionally required by law to seize property (both real and personal).
+The Civil Unit will only seize, return, or sale property when there is an appropriate court order in place.
+Any disputes about the rightful owner of property must be taken up with the Courts.

 Sheriff Sales